 Since 2010, the WSIAT has published a selection of noteworthy decisions on its website.
 This service is designed to provide information about key decisions on medical, legal and procedural issues in a timely and accessible manner.

-Research resources are also available at the Ontario Workplace Tribunals Library (OWTL).
+The Librarians at the Ontario Workplace Tribunals Library (OWTL) may also assist you with searching for WSIAT decisions and other research.
+Library services are available by email; please contact the OWTL librarians at firstname.lastname@example.org.
 The OWTL’s collection is open to the public, but no library materials may be borrowed or removed.
-The OWTL is located at the WSIAT’s Toronto location, and is open Monday to Friday, 8:30 am to 5 pm.
-Please note that, due to the COVID-19 pandemic, the OWTL premises are closed until further notice.
-However, library services are available by email; please contact the OWTL librarians at firstname.lastname@example.org.
+The OWTL is located at the WSIAT’s Toronto location, and is usually open Monday to Friday, 8:30 am to 5:00 pm.
+However, due to the COVID-19 pandemic, the OWTL premises are closed until further notice.

 WSIAT Decision Numbers